zerebubuth/planet-dump-ng/README.md

 Planet Dump (Next Generation)
 =============================

-Experimental next version of the planet dump tool for OpenStreetMap.
+Tool for converting an OpenStreetMap database dump into planet files.

-This planet dump program operates in a very different way from the previous one; rather than force the database server to keep a consistent context open for the duration of the dump, it instead uses a consistent dump from the database.
-This means that running the extraction from PostgreSQL dump file to planet file(s) is completely independent of the database server, and can be done on a disconnected machine without putting any load on any database.
+By operating on the database dump rather than a running server, this means that running the extraction from PostgreSQL dump file to planetfile(s) is completely independent of the database server, and can be done on a disconnected machine without putting any load on any database.

+The previous version of this tool required the database server to keep a consistent transaction context open for the duration of the dump, which would usually be several days.
+This created problems as the long-running transaction could get cancelled, meaning the planet dump would have to be started again from scratch.

 Building
 --------